cnolanminich/dbt-loom-example/README.md

-# Example setup for dbt-loom with Dagster
+# Example setup for dbt-loom with Dagster and 1 code location

 ~99% of this is exactly from the fork by Christophe Blefari -- the bottom bit is how you could orchestrate these cross-project works in Dagster.